google/blockly/appengine/README.txt

      |- javascript_compressed.js
      `- python_compressed.js

-Instructions for fetching Closure may be found here: https://developers.google.com/blockly/hacking/closure
+Instructions for fetching the optional Closure library may be found here: https://developers.google.com/blockly/hacking/closure

+Go to https://appengine.google.com/ and create your App Engine application.
+Modify the 'application' name of app.yaml to your App Engine application name.

-Finally, upload this directory structure to your App Engine account, wait a minute, then go to http://YOURNAME.appspot.com/
+Finally, upload this directory structure to your App Engine account, wait a minute, then go to http://YOURAPPNAME.appspot.com/